Fischer Energy is now Outfox the Market: FAQs & details

 Were customers pleased with the service?
 We had a look at Fischer Energy reviews to find out.
 New companies usually perform well since they don’t have as many customers to manage.
 Compared to other independent energy suppliers, we found that many of the customer complaints arose at a much earlier stage.

-In the months before Fischer Energy changed its name, many recent complaints seem centred on price rises, although we would argue that many of these complaints most likely stem from a lack of understanding as to what a variable tariff is.
+In the months before Fischer Energy changed its name, many complaints seem centred on price rises, although we would argue that some of these complaints most likely stem from a lack of understanding as to what a variable tariff is.

-Fischer Energy only has one variable tariff, much like Bulb and other competitors, and perhaps customers weren’t made fully aware that this would mean that the price of their bill would also vary.
+Fischer Energy only had one variable tariff, much like Bulb and other competitors, and perhaps customers weren’t made fully aware that this would mean that the price of their bill would also vary.

 Further problems are less forgivable.
 Problems with communication about feed-in tariff payments to customers with solar panels should not have occurred.
-There were various complaints about how customers have not been paid for their energy and have had difficulties contacting the team who are in charge of this department.
+There were various complaints about how customers had not been paid for their energy and had difficulties contacting the team who are in charge of this department.

 Fortunately for former Fischer Energy customers, its new name seems to have brought better service.
-The supplier now has a rating of 4.2 out of five stars on customer review site Trustpilot.
+Outfox the Market now has an average rating of 4.6 out of five stars from over 26,000 reviews on customer review site Trustpilot.

 Fisher Energy login: How do I access my account?

 The Fischer Energy login page is no longer available.
 To access your online account, you will need to go to the supplier’s new webpage.

 Simply visit the Outfox the Market website and click on where it says Sign in in the upper right corner.
 You will then be prompted to submit your email address and password.